Thermal Energy Store Cost

 However, if you have a big family in your household, it's a good idea to opt for the bigger store, and while it may be a bigger investment, you will save a lot of money in energy bills over time.
 The quality of the thermal store will also affect the price of the job.

-As with anything, there are thermal stores at either end of the price spectrum, from cheaper budget options to top of the range options that cost far more than the average.
+As with anything, there are thermal stores at either end of the price spectrum, from cheaper budget options to top-of-the-range options that cost far more than the average.

 The best thing to do is to buy the best you can afford, and the engineer should be able to advise you on which thermal store they think would be best for your requirements.